 The Show Relay is mix of audio feeds from the sound desk of a performance which patrons can tune in to and is available at every performance.
 This clarifies music, sound effects and vocal lines involved in the shows and is of particular importance for those with poor hearing to never miss a moment.

 These headsets are free to use for any patron visiting the Grand and their simple design means they are very easy to work.
+For information on our other supported performances, please visit our Access pages.

 Trusts & Foundations